-- 1. All teachers shall plan with the building administration in their schools to organize their work day to include Preparation-Conference-Planning (PCP) time.
-Elementary teachers and elementary teachers assigned to K-8 schools shall have a minimum of 150 minutes per week of PCP time within the employee workday for the 2015-16 and 2016-17 school years, increasing to a minimum of 165 minutes per week beginning in the 2017-18 school year.
+1. All teachers shall plan with the building administration in their schools to organize their work day to include Preparation-Conference-Planning (PCP) time.
+Elementary teachers and elementary teachers assigned to K-8 schools shall have a minimum of 160 minutes per week of PCP time within the employee workday.
 All secondary teachers shall plan with the building administration to have PCP time to the equivalent of one (1) full class period per day.
 The PCP time shall not be scheduled during the thirty (30) minutes preceding the student day or the contractual time following the student day.
-The faculty representative organization shall be responsible for working with building administration to develop plans for PCP time when the faculty delegates this responsibility. - 2.
-The primary purpose of PCP time periods in elementary, middle and secondary schools is for the individual teacher to prepare, plan and conference; however, PCP time shall also be used for period conferences, departmental meetings and other cooperative group planning. - 3.
+The faculty representative organization shall be responsible for working with building administration to develop plans for PCP time when the faculty delegates this responsibility.

+- 2. The primary purpose of PCP time periods in elementary, middle and secondary schools is for the individual teacher to prepare, plan and conference; however, PCP time shall also be used for period conferences, departmental meetings and other cooperative group planning. - 3.
 Teachers on a part-time contract shall be entitled to prorated PCP time in a ratio equal to the percentage of time they work. - 4.
 Preparation-Conference-Planning (PCP) teachers may be assigned on an itinerant basis, although the District recognizes that best practice has teachers assigned to one site. - 5.
 Buildings may choose, by a 2/3 vote of the building's SEA represented staff who work in the building at least two days a week, to schedule extended blocks of PCP time on some days in exchange for no PCP time on other days so long as: 1) the scheduled PCP time meets the minimum weekly standard set forth above; 2) there is no loss of instructional time; 3) there is no impact to the number of daily class periods approved by the Superintendent's designee; and 4) there are no additional costs to either the building or SPS.
 Any building that chooses to provide extended blocks of PCP time must provide SEA and SPS a copy of its PCP schedule.
 A vote will need to be conducted yearly.
-When tabulating the vote count, abstentions are not counted as part of the vote; the yes votes must be 2/3 of the vote when totaling the yes and no votes together.
+When tabulating the vote count, abstentions are not counted as part of the vote; the yes votes must be 2/3 of the vote when totaling the yes and no votes together. - 6.
+Due to the impact of early release days, elementary schools (and the elementary portion of K-8 schools) may adopt schedules according to their established building decision-making processes that do not necessarily provide that each teacher has a PCP period on each work day.